 Arthi was still standing guard over the box when they came out; Saché noticed some blaster burns on it, as if he’d attempted to get it open that way, but there hadn’t been many, since he’d obviously wanted to avoid damaging whatever was inside it, and he hadn’t seemed to try anything else to get it open.
 Which was unfortunate, since she was aware it was going to be very hard to move it anywhere as it was.

 She looked up at the sky; it was around noon.
 It was actually a little hot out; she wondered how close they were to the equator.
 She didn’t want to leave the box alone, but she also thought it might be easier to carry it once the heat of the day had passed, and they didn’t have to all stay with it.
 “I want two volunteers to stay here with the box,” she said.
 “The rest of us will bring the food back to the others and see if they have anything for opening boxes.”
 Rorerrie volunteered, of course, as did Losté, which pleased Saché, since the older handmaiden was probably most suited for it anyway.

 As they made their way back she couldn't help the fears that the group had been attacked, that a group of flying droids had come down with blasters, or something like that.
-But they were all still there more or less as they had left them, most of them sitting or leaning against rocks or furrows, too many of them not really responding at all to the sight of their leaders’ return-a few of those briefly eyed the bags, only to clearly lose interest quickly.
+But they were all still there, more or less as they had left them.
+Most of them were sitting or leaning against rocks or furrows, and too many of them didn't really respond at all to the sight of their leaders’ return.
+A few briefly eyed the bags, only to clearly lose interest quickly.